HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## BootPXE

-> Host BootPXE(ctx, hostId)
+> Host BootPXE(ctx, hostId, optional)

 Set PXE boot order on Host by ID

-Sets a single Host with matching ID to attempt PXE boot when next booting
+Sets a single Host with matching ID to attempt PXE boot when next booting.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters